Spring Valley Loop

 At this time of year this hike would more properly be named as the Winter Valley Loop – still a good one!

-Our hike will start with a walk through the village and up one of the valleys, passing small guesthouses and a trout farm restaurant.
-After we pass the restaurant we'll get on to the valley trail, following it up along a stream, past abandoned farmhouses, through a forest, and up to a grassy plateau with cornfields and apricot trees.
+After we pass the restaurant we'll get on to the valley trail, following it up along a stream, past ruined farmhouses, through a forest, and up to a grassy plateau with cornfields and apricot trees.
 This plateau is on the border of three Beijing districts – Changping, Yangqing, and Huairou.

-From the plateau at the top of the valley we will walk up to the ridge, where we will find a remnant of Great Wall that is said to date back to the Northern Qi Dynasty (550–577).
+After a break at the plateau at the top of the valley we will walk up to the ridge, where we will find a remnant of Great Wall that is said to date back to the Northern Qi Dynasty (550–577).
 There's not much left of it now—just a line of piled-up rocks and stones.